-proved the Association's premium rate increase request for the 2,193 Penn Treaty and ANIC policies issued in Texas.
-The rate increases will be implemented on the affected policies' renewal dates through September of 2019.
+The Association's premium rate increase request that was approved by the Texas Department of Insurance for the 2,193 Penn Treaty and ANIC policies issued in Texas was implemented on the affected policies' renewal dates through September of 2019.

 The Association's Executive Director serves on a number of committees and working groups that conduct ongoing oversight of policy and claims administration for Penn Treaty and ANIC.
-This also involves participation in a group negotiating and implementing a new administration services agreement with a third-party administrator selected through a competitive bidding process.
-The implementation of the agreement is targeted for implementation in the second half of 2019 with the anticipation that the full conversion to the new administration system targeted will be completed within eighteen months.
+This involved participation in a group negotiating an administration services agreement with a third-party administrator selected through a competitive bidding process.
+The agreement was finalized and became effective on October 1, 2019.
+It is anticipated that the full conversion to the new administration system will be completed by April 1, 2021.